bitmark-inc/docs/learning-bitmark/quick-start/simple-solution-for-node-setup.md

 ![Input your BTC&LTC Address](https://i.imgur.com/IRTlyjY.jpg?1)

 ### Step 2: Run bitmarkd and recorderd
-+ Startup screen
++ startup screen
-    + Run bitmarkd by click "start button" of "Bitmark Node (bitmarkd)"
+    + run bitmarkd by click "start button" of "Bitmark Node (bitmarkd)"
-    + After bitmarkd is running, run a recorderd by click "start button" of "Recorder Node (recorderd)"
+    + after bitmarkd is running, run a recorderd by click "start button" of "Recorder Node (recorderd)"
+    +  if you don't want to use your machine to help us on mining, you can stop recorderd.

 ![startup screen](https://i.imgur.com/aeONALb.jpg)

 + Running screen
-    + Wait untill 5 connections to establish a distribute network
+    + wait until 5 connections to establish a distribute network
-    + "Current Block" shows progress of recieving blocks
+    + "Current Block" shows progress of receiving blocks
     + "Your Blocks" shows the blocks that this account has won

 ![running screen](https://i.imgur.com/g9baqm8.jpg)